27 Weeks Pregnant

 Frequently Asked Questions

-Q: Why do I need TDap every pregnancy?
-A: Antibodies wane.
-Tdap at 27-36 wk passes protection to baby for first months of life (until baby’s own vaccines kick in).
-Protects against pertussis (whooping cough), which is dangerous for newborns [1].
+Q: Why do I need Tdap every pregnancy?
+A: Because the antibodies wane over time.
+A Tdap between 27 and 36 weeks passes protection to your baby for the first months of life, until your baby’s own vaccines begin.
+It guards against pertussis (whooping cough), which can be dangerous for newborns [1].

 Q: How do I write a birth plan?
-A: Think preferences, not requirements.
-Pain management, positions, support people, environment (lights, music), immediate postpartum (skin-to-skin, delayed cord clamping, breastfeeding).
-Discuss with OB at next visit.
-Be flexible [2].
+A: Think of it as preferences rather than requirements.
+Cover pain management, positions, support people, the environment (lighting, music), and the immediate postpartum (skin-to-skin, delayed cord clamping, breastfeeding).
+Discuss it with your OB at your next visit, and stay flexible [2].

 For Dads